November 23, 2024

 Which Regions will likely be most affected?

 In 2021, the Vancouver, Toronto and Montreal Census Metropolitan areas contained ~36% of Canada’s total population, but were home to ~59% of Non-Permanent Residents (NPRs).
 Montreal had the highest proportion of NPRs of any city, and the Vancouver CMA had the highest proportion of NPRs of any CMA in Canada at 5.04%.
-BC had the highest proportion of NPRs of any Province at 3.42 (
+BC had the highest proportion of NPRs of any Province at 3.42 (2021 Census).

 What may be even more instructive however, is where the influx of NPRs have landed since 2021.
 The table below shows the number of NPRs in each province in both 2021 and 2024: